-To better characterise the new object, we checked whether any deeper photometric data were available.
-In this region, photometry with partial coverage was found in the NOAO source catalogue (NSC, Nidever et al. 2018); additionally several unprocessed images were available from the NOAO archive.
-We searched for DECam data in the g and r bands in a 100 square degree region around (ra, dec) =144.1558, -37.07509, and retrieved the instcal and weight frames provided by NOAO.
-Most of the area is covered with images from two Programs, namely 2017A-0260 (the BLISS survey) and 2015A-0609, but we also downloaded images from Programs 2013B-0440 and 2014B-0440, although these latter two only added 3 fields in total in the outskirts of the region.
+To better characterize the new object, we checked whether any deeper photometric data were available.
+In this region, photometry with partial coverage was found in the NOAO source catalogue (Nidever et al. 2018); additionally several unprocessed images were available from the NOAO archive.
+We searched for DECam data in the g and r bands in a 100 $\deg^2$ region around (RA, Dec.) = 144.1558, $-37.075\,09$ , and retrieved the instcal and weight frames provided by NOAO.
+Most of the area is covered with images from two Programs, namely 2017A-0260 (the BLISS survey) and 2015A-0609, but we also downloaded images from Programs 2013B-0440 and 2014B-0440, although these latter two only added three fields in total in the outskirts of the region.

-Photometry was carried out using the standard SExtractor+PSFex combination (see, e.g. Koposov et al. 2015a, for a similar approach).
+Photometry was carried out using the standard SEXTRACTOR + PSFEX combination (see e.g. Koposov et al. 2015a, for a similar approach).
 We kept the configuration standard, except for a smaller detection threshold, which was set to 1, and a more flexible deblending threshold.
-The photometric zero point was calibrated against the ninth APASS data release (Henden et al. 2016) as the median magnitude offset on a per-chip basis.
+The photometric zero-point was calibrated against the ninth APASS data release (Henden et al. 2015) as the median magnitude offset on a per-chip basis.
 If fewer than 10 stars were available on a chip, then the field median offset was used instead.
-We finalised the calibration with a global correction.
+We finalized the calibration with a global correction.
 This procedure gave a photometric zero-point precision of 0.078 in g band and 0.075 in r band.
-To generate the final bandmerged source catalogues, we first removed duplicates using a matching radius of 1'', and then cross-matched the gand r band lists with the same matching radius, only keeping objects that had measurements in both bands.
-We also cross-matched the resulting catalogue with the Gaia DR2 source list - also using a $1^{\prime\prime}$ radius - to complement the DECam photometry with PM information where available.
-The final catalogue covers $\sim 88$ square degrees, of which $\sim 65$ come from Program 2017A-0260 with a limiting magnitude of ~ 23.2.
-The remaining $23 \deg^2$ are from 2015A-0609 and have a limiting magnitude of 22.2 (both before extinction correction).
+To generate the final band-merged source catalogues, we first removed duplicates using a matching radius of 1 arcsec, and then cross-matched the g- and r-band lists with the same matching radius, only keeping objects that had measurements in both bands.
+We also cross-matched the resulting catalogue with the Gaia DR2 source list - also using a 1 arcsec radius - to complement the DECam photometry with PM information where available.
+The final catalogue covers $\sim$ 88 deg, of which ~65 come from Program 2017A-0260 with a limiting magnitude of $\sim$ 23.2.
+The remaining 23 deg are from 2015A-0609 and have a limiting magnitude of 22.2 (both before extinction correction).
 The extinction correction was done using the dust maps from Schlegel et al. (1998) and the extinction coefficients from Schlafly & Finkbeiner (2011).
-Note that Antlia 2 is in a region of high extinction, with ~ 0.6 mag of extinction in g and ~ 0.4 mag in r, which adds ~ 0.05 mag to the uncertainty if one considers the 10% uncertainty on the reddening correction (Schlegel et al. 1998).
-Throughout the paper we usually refer to the extinction-corrected magnitudes, which are labeled with the subscript 0.
-Finally, likely stars are separated from the likely galaxies by removing objects with SPREAD\MODEL greater than 0.003+SPREADERR\MODEL in both g and r bands.
+Note that Antlia 2 is in a region of high extinction, with $\sim 0.6$ mag of extinction in g and $\sim$ 0.4 mag in r, which adds $\sim$ 0.05 mag to the uncertainty if one considers the 10 per cent uncertainty on the reddening correction (Schlegel et al. 1998).
+Throughout the paper we usually refer to the extinction-corrected magnitudes, which are labelled with the subscript 0.
+Finally, likely stars are separated from the likely galaxies by removing objects with SPREAD\MODEL greater than $0.003 + SPREADERR\MODEL$ in both g and r bands.